bsmith89/longev-mgen/doc/submission.md

 that these reflect evolutionarily conserved protein sequences.
 Of these,
 only 2,404 had members annotated with any COG, KO, or putative function.
-The remaining 3,363 OPFs include 17,831 predicted proteins across the 47 genomes
+The remaining 3,363 un-annotated OPFs encompass 17,831 predicted protein sequences across the 47 genomes

-### Annotation ordination
+### Ordination of gene content

-To compare novel MAGs to other available genomes, a previous published analysis was recreated, harnessing a set of 8 COGs found by Ormerod _et al._ to maximally differentiate the three hypothesized guilds.
+To compare novel MAGs to other available genomes, a previous published analysis was recreated, harnessing a set of 8 COGs found by Ormerod to maximally differentiate the three hypothesized guilds.
-By
+We replicated the original ordination analysis using our annotation of the publicly avaialable MAGs, and then projected all other genomes onto this same space (see Figure muri_comparison).
-projecting genome annotations onto a reproduction of this previously defined space (see Figure muri_comparison), newly available genomes were compared to the three clusters hypothesized to represent specialization on alpha-glucans, plant glycans, and host glycans.
+Newly available genomes were compared to the three clusters hypothesized to represent specialization on alpha-glucans, plant glycans, and host glycans.
 While the 8 novel MAGs